 Widely recognized for its full-throttle partnering, athleticism, rigorous technique, emotional depth and numerous groundbreaking collaborations, this San-Francisco based company is celebrating 50+ years.

 This is a film, a play, an experience, a concert dance, a work of art, a self-reflection, a protest.
 It is the result of human beings coming together -- diverse in age, sexuality, race and gender, talking with their bodies, minds and souls about Black lives.

-NYTB will perform the world premiere of a new work choreographed by Art Bridgman and Myrna Packer, renowned for their innovative integration of choreography and video technology that explodes into a magically populated stage where image and reality collide.
+NYTB performs the world premiere of a new work choreographed by Art Bridgman and Myrna Packer, renowned for their innovative integration of choreography and video technology that explodes into a magically populated stage.

-It's story time…for adults.
 Spellbinding short stories by established and emerging writers take on new life when they are performed by stars of stage, screen and television.
-Public Radio International’s wildly popular series and podcast comes back to town offering a unique evening of literature in performance.
+Public Radio International’s wildly popular series and podcast comes to town offering a unique evening of literature in performance.